|

 website

-The summer 11.04 "S1" Sherpa journey from Betws-y-Coed to Caernarfon has
+The previous 1106 "S1" Sherpa journey from Betws-y-Coed to Caernarfon

 To be fair to Gwynfor